 Alternatively, Stephen has created a fantastic consolidation (a round-up if you will) off all the best and most significant Black Friday coupons available in Canada, that I highly recommend you check out if you have the time.
 More than anything, it will give you the inspiration of what to buy and where to get it.

-Some of the best offers are for stores like Kobo (which he has a great coupon for) and Sears (which is running a truly impressive sale this week).
+Some of the best offers are for stores like Kobo (which he has a great coupon for) and The Bay (which is running a truly impressive sale this week).
+It’s sad that Sears wont be taking part this year, sadly they closed their online store recently.
 Stephen has been working like crazy to update these pages with new offers as they are made available.
 If there is a decent coupon code or sale going on in Canada for a big store, it’s more than likely listed (it will save you time vs going to all of your favourite websites to look at what they are offering anyway).

 Please share some of the deals you are planning to snag?
 (Use the comment section below to start the conversation.)